Links on SoundGuys may earn us a commission. Learn more.

 Should you save up for the Apple AirPods Max?

-The Apple AirPods Max costs $549 USD, which means plenty of us would need to take out a small loan just to afford Apple’s noise cancelling headset.
+The Apple AirPods Max costs $424.99 at Amazon, which means plenty of us would need to take out a small loan just to afford Apple’s noise canceling headphones.
 Since we’re not financial advisors here, it’s a bit unwise to recommend you purchase something so pricey when other products of similar quality go for much less.
-However, the AirPods Max performed better than any other headphones we’ve tested for active noise cancelling, and it also sounds really good.
-The AirPods Max may be right up your alley if money isn’t an object, and you’re happy to a pay a premium for absolute convenience (assuming you’re deep into the Apple ecosystem).
+However, the AirPods Max performed better than any other headphones we’ve tested for active noise canceling, and it also sounds really good.
+The AirPods Max may be right up your alley if money isn’t an object and you’re happy to pay a premium for absolute convenience (assuming you’re deep into the Apple ecosystem).

-Apple integrated its H1 chip into each AirPods Max ear cup, so it has plenty of processing power for things like Adaptive EQ, Transparency mode, active noise cancelling, hands-free Siri access, automatic device switching and more.
+Apple integrated its H1 chip into each AirPods Max ear cup, so it has plenty of processing power for things like Adaptive EQ, Transparency mode, active noise canceling, hands-free Siri access, automatic device switching, and more.
 These features require basic operating system requirements depending on your Apple hardware, so that’s something to keep an eye on.

 The best wireless headphones: Notable mentions

-- Anker Soundcore Life Q35: This headset might not have a premium design or be as well-built as some of the other options on this list, but it does offer a bunch of great features that allows it to hold its own against the big dogs.
+- Anker Soundcore Life Q35 ($99 at Amazon): This headset might not have a premium design or be as well-built as some of the other options on this list, but it does offer a bunch of great features that allow it to hold its own against the big dogs for much less.

-- Beyerdynamic Amiron Wireless: If you want to enjoy your music without being bothered by the sounds of the people you’re living with, these cans are for you.
+- Beyerdynamic Amiron Wireless ($599 at Amazon): If you want to enjoy your music without being bothered by the sounds of the people you’re living with, these studio-style cans are for you.
 The Amiron Wireless supports AAC, aptX, and aptX HD.

-- Bose QuietComfort 45: If you want the best active noise cancelling and comfort around, look no further.
+- Bose QuietComfort 45 ($279 at Amazon): If you want the best active noise canceling and comfort around, look no further.
+This one builds upon the QC 35 II with improved ANC.

-- Jabra Elite 45h: If you want affordable on-ear headphones with an insane battery life, the Elite 45h is for you.
-The portable design and two-year warranty make this headset great for taking anywhere, and its battery lasts 54 hours on a single charge so it’s an excellent adventure companion.
+- Jabra Elite 45h ($99 at Amazon): If you want affordable, on-ear headphones with an insane battery life, the Elite 45h is for you.
+The portable design and two-year warranty make this headset great for taking anywhere, and its battery lasts 54 hours on a single charge, so it’s an excellent adventure companion.

-- Microsoft Surface Headphones 2: Microsoft’s noise cancelling headphones sound great, and look even better.
-These modern cans can go anywhere, and have the best Bluetooth multipoint functionality around.
+- Microsoft Surface Headphones 2 ($249.99 at Amazon): Microsoft’s noise canceling headphones sound great and look even better.
+These modern cans can go anywhere and have the best Bluetooth multipoint functionality around.
 If you want something that can keep pace with your workflow, get the Surface Headphones 2.

-- Monoprice BT-600ANC: If you want to keep a pretty low budget and get premium features like very good ANC, aptX HD, and solid battery life, you’ll like Monoprice’s headset.
-It isn’t perfect though, as the sound quality favors bass and treble much more than most people would like.
+- Monoprice BT-600ANC ($84.99 at Amazon): If you want to keep a pretty low budget and get premium features like very good ANC, aptX HD, and solid battery life, you’ll like Monoprice’s headset.
+It isn’t perfect, though, as the sound quality favors bass and treble much more than most people would like.

-- Shure AONIC 50: For the best low-frequency noise cancellation money can buy, pony up for the AONIC 50.
+- Shure AONIC 50 ($298 at Amazon): For some pretty good noise cancelation and a premium build, pony up for the AONIC 50.
 These headphones are extremely comfortable to wear (yes, even with glasses), and they support all the high-quality Bluetooth codecs you could ever want.

-- Sony WH-XB910N: If you want a bass-heavy headset with very good ANC and plenty of software features, this is a good pick under $300 USD.
+- Sony WH-XB910N ($148 at Amazon): If you want a bass-heavy headset with very good ANC and plenty of software features, including 360 Reality Audio, this is a good pick.

-- Sony WH-1000XM4: This is one of the best active noise cancelling headphones available, even though the newer Sony WH-1000XM5 outperforms it.
+- Sony WH-1000XM4 ($348 at Amazon): This is one of the best active noise canceling headphones available, even though the newer Sony WH-1000XM5 outperforms it.
 If you’re looking to save some cash, though, this is generally cheaper than the newer model.

 Hold up!
 Something’s different: